Frequently Asked Questions

 Does Mirus have options available for homeschooled students?

 Mirus cannot accept "part-time" students who want to enroll in just one or two classes.
 However, Mirus Academy remains a popular option for families who have been homeschooling in the past and are now looking for a more structured school setting for their children.
 Approximately 1/3 of Mirus students have homeschooled before enrolling at Mirus Academy, so Mirus is very familiar with the needs of homeschooled families.

 Can Mirus admit highly gifted students younger than 9th grade?

 Mirus Academy is set up as a high school and is not equipped to support the needs of younger students.
-Mirus can accept 8th graders as young as 13 on a case-by-case basis.
+Mirus can accept students young as 13 on a case-by-case basis.